arestivo/replica/README.markdown

 			always be created.
 Default: current directory.
 		-t	Source target.
 		-b 	Alternative log file.
+		-r 	How many times to retry a remote rsync.
+		-w 	How many seconds to wait between retries.
 		-v	Detailed output for testing
 		-h	This help message.